chromium/chromium/docs/threading_and_tasks.md

 The [`base::PostJob`](https://cs.chromium.org/chromium/src/base/task/post_job.h)
-is a power user API to be able to schedule a single base::RepeatingCallback worker task and request that ThreadPool workers invoke it concurrently.
+is a power user API to be able to schedule a single base::RepeatingCallback worker task and request that ThreadPool workers invoke it in parallel.
 This avoids degenerate cases:
 * Calling `PostTask()` for each work item, causing significant overhead.
 * Fixed number of `PostTask()` calls that split the work and might run for a